-- 6.31 This policy sets out criteria for development in rural areas of Bassetlaw and seeks to limit housing growth to 20% of each large rural settlement's existing housing numbers, and 5% of each small rural settlement's housing numbers.
-It also seeks to limit each proposal to 1ha in size.
+6.44 This policy sets out criteria for development in rural areas of Bassetlaw and seeks to limit housing growth to 20% of each large rural settlement's existing housing numbers, and 5% of each small rural settlement's housing numbers.
 Due to the large number of nature conservation sites across rural Bassetlaw, there could be negative effects on SA objective 1: biodiversity even as a result of small-scale development in the countryside.
 However, this is uncertain as it depends on the exact location of development proposals that may come forward.
-An overall potential but uncertain minor negative effect is therefore identified for SA objective 1: biodiversity. - 6.32 The policy provides for appropriate housing development in rural areas and although housing growth in the larger villages is to be usually capped at 20% growth, and smaller villages capped at 5%, the policy highlights additional housing development will be supported where it has the support of the community and Council, through the preparation or review of a neighbourhood plan.
+An overall potential but uncertain minor negative effect is therefore identified for SA objective 1: biodiversity.

+6.45 The policy provides for some housing development in rural areas and although housing growth in the larger villages is to be usually capped at 20% growth, and smaller villages capped at 5%, the policy highlights that additional housing development will be supported where it has the support of the community and Council, through the preparation or review of a neighbourhood plan.
 A minor positive effect is therefore expected in relation to SA objective 2: housing.
-A minor positive effect is also expected for SA objective 4: regeneration and social inclusion as the policy may help to protect and enhance the vitality and viability of villages by permitting an appropriate level of new housing development in the villages. - As rural areas tend to have more limited access to services and facilities, and therefore are often more car-dependent, minor negative effects are expected for SA objectives 6: transport, 10: air quality and 11: climate change.
+A minor positive effect is also expected for SA objective 4: regeneration and social inclusion as the policy may help to protect and enhance the vitality and viability of villages by permitting an appropriate level of new housing development in the villages.

+6.46 As rural areas tend to have more limited access to services and facilities, and therefore are often more cardependent, minor negative effects are expected for SA objectives 6: transport, 10: air quality and 11: climate change.
 Most of the District comprises Grades 1, 2 or 3 agricultural land, and development may result in the loss of most versatile agricultural land.
-However, in relation to small rural settlements, the policy requires development to prioritise the use of brownfield land and avoid the use of most versatile agricultural land.
+However, in relation to both large and small rural settlements, the policy requires development to prioritise the use of brownfield land and avoid the use of most versatile agricultural land.
 Therefore, a potential mixed minor positive and minor negative effect is identified for SA objective 7: land use and soils..
-Development may occur within one of the District's source protection zones depending on its location; therefore a potential minor negative effect is identified for SA objective 8: water, although this is uncertain as it depends on the exact location of development.
-An uncertain but potentially negligible effect is identified for SA objective 9: flood risk, as the majority of the district is within Flood Zone 1. - 6.34 A significant negative effect is expected for SA objective 12: resource use and waste as development in the countryside is likely to be on greenfield land, and some development could take place in the District's Minerals Safeguarding Areas (MSAs). - 6.35 Minor positive effects are expected for SA objective 13: cultural heritage and SA objective 14: landscape and townscape as the policy states that new development will be supported where the location and size of the proposal does not conflict with the character and built form of that part of the settlement.
-However, there are a number of heritage assets in rural Bassetlaw, and these could be affected, as well as landscape character, by development in the rural areas, although these effects are uncertain as they will depend on the exact location and design of development that comes forward.
-Overall, mixed (minor positive and minor negative) effects are identified for SA objective 13: cultural heritage and SA objective 14: landscape and townscape and these are currently uncertain.
+Development may occur within one of the District's source protection zones depending on its location; therefore a potential minor negative effect is identified for SA objective 8:

+water, although this is uncertain as it depends on the exact location of development.
+An uncertain but potentially negligible effect is identified for SA objective 9: flood risk, as the majority of the district is within Flood Zone 1.

+- 6.47 A significant negative effect is expected for SA objective 12: resource use and waste as development in the countryside is likely to be on greenfield land, and some development could take place in the District's Minerals Safeguarding Areas (MSAs). - 6.48 Minor positive effects are expected for SA objective 13: cultural heritage and SA objective 14: landscape and townscape as the policy states that new development will be supported where the scheme does not significantly harm the character and built form of that part of the settlement.
+The policy also requires proposals not to significantly harm the openness and distinctiveness of surrounding countryside and to maintain the physical separation between settlements.
+However, the wording 'significant harm' implies that some level of harm may be allowed to occur.
+In addition, there are a number of heritage assets in rural Bassetlaw and these as well as landscape character could be affected by development in the rural areas, although these effects are uncertain as they will depend on the exact location and design of development that comes forward.
+Overall, mixed (minor positive and minor negative) effects are identified for SA objectives 13 and 14.